 It is used as a water softener in the printing and dyeing industry

-It is used as buffering agent, neutralize and dough improver, it can be used for pastry and noodle food, and can be used appropriately according to production needs.
+It is used as a buffering agent, neutralize and dough improver, it can be used for pastry and noodle food, and can be used appropriately according to production needs.